Better4Hooves Hoof Supplement is a totally unique hoof product.

 Nutrition is a primary consideration where hoof horn quality and growth are concerned.
 Both nutritionists & farriers recognise the importance and influence diet has on hoof horn quality.
 Brittle hooves and poor hoof growth are commonly attributed to nutritional deficiencies.
 In these cases the correct balance of essential nutritional ingredients is vital in rehabilitating the hooves.

-The main nutrients that are required for good hoof horn quality and growth include biotin, zinc, quality protein and calcium.
+The main nutrients that are required for good hoof horn quality and growth include biotin, zinc, sulphur, quality protein and calcium.

 Biotin is a B complex vitamin that is normally present in the diet to meet the minimum requirements, but the level published to improve hoof horn quality is significantly higher.
 There are many scientific studies that clearly show the benefit of supplementation with biotin.
 It has been proven to show that for clinical improvement in hoof growth and structure, biotin is essential.
 However supplementing biotin alone is unadvisable as results are unpredictable and biotin alone is not enough to improve horn quality as its only one of many essential nutrients needed.
 Better4Hooves packs in 35mg per daily serving, the optimum amount.